Bose/efficient-neural-speech-enhancement/README.md

-# Optimized Recurrent Neural Network Architectures \n for Speech Enhancement in Hearing Aids
+# Optimized Recurrent Neural Network Architectures for Speech Enhancement in Hearing Aids
 Audio samples for the paper "Optimized Recurrent Neural Network Architectures for Speech Enhancement in Hearing Aids"